tilok369/ndate/README.md

 # ndate
-A .NET Core DateTime extension functions library.
+A .NET Core DateTime extension library.
 It will give us the facility to get any familiar date ranges such as current year, nth year, current month, last month etc.

 ## Available in NuGet
 Install it via below command.
 Support added for .NET 8.